Rabbid76/graphics-snippets/documentation/normal_parallax_relief.md

 ![steep parallax](image/steep_prallax_1.png)

 In this calculation, the scaling of the texture does not have to be taken into account since the texture coordinates and the height of the texture are scaled in equal space.

-This is different when calculating the depth (e.g. depth-dependent shadow).
-The change in depth is the absolute distance between the intersection of the line of sight with the surface and the identified sampling point on the line of sight.
+To find the change of the depth, the displacement along the line of sight has to transformed from tangent space, back to the view space.
+The change of the depth is the absolute distance between the intersection of the line of sight with the surface and the identified sampling point on the line of sight.

-The absolute distance changes proportionally with the reciprocal scaling factor of the texture.
+At Parallax Occlusion Mapping the result is improved by a single interpolation between the heights of the last two samples.

     vec3 Parallax( in vec3 texDir3D, in vec2 texCoord )
     {